lbryio/spee.ch/README.md

 # Spee.ch
 Spee.ch is a web app that reads and publishes images and videos to and from the [LBRY](https://lbry.io/) blockchain.
 You are encouraged to contribute to the shared code base, or fork it and make it your own.

 You can create your own custom version of spee.ch by installing this code base and then creating your own custom components and styles to override the defaults.
-(More details / guide on how to do that coming soon.)
+(More details/guide on how to do that coming soon.)

 ## Quickstart